groupe-sii/generator-webpack-angular/README.md

 - `npm run build` to build an optimized version of your application in /dist
 - `npm run build:prod` to build an optimized version of your application in /dist in a **production** environment
 - `npm run test` to launch your unit tests with Karma
+- `npm run lint` to launch linting process
+- `npm run sonar:reporters` to create the linters reporters for SonarQube plugin (Only if it was chosen)
+- `npm run json-server` to start a json-server (Only if it was chosen)

 ## [Changelog](https://github.com/groupe-sii/generator-webpack-angular/blob/master/CHANGELOG.md)